luckydonald/quart-login/docs/index.rst

 Session cookie.
 To do this, use a custom session interface that skips saving the session depending on a flag you set on the request.
 For example::

-    from flask import g
+    from quart import g
-    from flask.sessions import SecureCookieSessionInterface
+    from quart.sessions import SecureCookieSessionInterface
-    from flask_login import user_loaded_from_request
+    from quart_login import user_loaded_from_request

     @user_loaded_from_request.connect
     def user_loaded_from_request(app, user=None):